M. Rajendra: Early life

 Rajendra was born on 4 July 1911 in British Malaya.
-He was the son of Visvanathan Murugeysen, who hailed from Vaddukoddai in northern Ceylon, an officer in the British colonial administration and head of the telegraph office in Kuala Lumpur.
+He was the son of Visvanathan Murugeysen, who hailed from Vaddukoddai in northern Ceylon, an officer in the British colonial administration, and head of the telegraph office in Kuala Lumpur.
 Rajendra had his early education at the Victoria Institution before being sent to Ceylon along with his brother Tiruchelvam to study at S. Thomas' College, Mount Lavinia.
-The brothers were placed under the guardianship S. J. V. Chelvanayakam.
-At St. Thomas he was a close friend of Dudley Senanayake, later Prime Minister.
-After school Rajendra joined the Ceylon University College, graduating in 1933 with a BA honours degree history.
+The brothers were placed under the guardianship of S. J. V. Chelvanayakam.
+At St. Thomas, he was a close friend of Dudley Senanayake, later Prime Minister.
+After school Rajendra joined the Ceylon University College, graduating in 1933 with a BA honours degree in history.

 Rajendra married Neela, a daughter of G. Wignarajah.
 They had two sons (Jayantha and Ajita) and a daughter (Malathy).

 Career

 Rajendra joined the Ceylon Civil Service as a cadet on 12 December 1934.
-He was Assistant Government Agent in Matara, Hambantota, Chilaw, Kandy and Nuwara Eliya before becoming Government Agent of Eastern Province (1 August 1949 to 6 March 1950) and Government Agent of North Central Province in 1951.
+He was Assistant Government Agent in Matara, Hambantota, Chilaw, Kandy, and Nuwara Eliya before becoming Government Agent of Eastern Province (1 August 1949 to 6 March 1950) and Government Agent of North Central Province in 1951.
 He was Lands and Land Development Commissioner from 1954 to 1959.
-He was later permanent secretary at the Ministry of Post, Broadcasting and Information and Ministry of Nationalised Services.
+He was later permanent secretary at the Ministry of Post, Broadcasting and Information, and Ministry of Nationalised Services.
 He was Treasury Secretary and Head of the Public Service from 1968 to 1971.